marcjrayner/composition_quiz/polymorphism_composition_quiz.md

 be instantiated itself)

 4. How many 'forms' can an object take when using polymorphism?
+As many as you want in your program.
+There's no limit

+5. Give an example of when you could use polymorphism.
+Morty Smith is a Morty.
+In a different universe Morty is Evil Morty, and there is also a Cronenburg Morty.
+Thus we can look at Morty in many ways:
+    * Morty from the original dimension
+    * Evil Morty
+    * Cronenburg Morty
+    * Fascist Morty
+    * Morty Smith (C-132)
+Each Morty is a Morty, but it has different characteristics

 5. Give an example of when you could use polymorphism.